 - High blood pressure

-- History of infection such as infective endocarditis, rheumatic fever, heart attack, heart failure or heart valve disease
+- History of heart inflammation, rheumatic fever, heart attack or heart failure

-- Cardiac catheterization: With this procedure, a long, thin tube (catheter) is inserted into a large artery in the leg or arm leading to the heart to provide images of the heart and blood vessels.
+- Cardiac catheterization: A long, thin tube (catheter) is inserted into a large artery in the leg or arm leading to the heart to provide images of the heart and blood vessels.

 - Cardiac magnetic resonance imaging (MRI): This noninvasive test uses a combination of large magnets, radio waves and a computer to produce detailed images of the heart and other vital organs.

 - Chest X-ray: This gives an overall picture of the heart and lungs.

 - Echocardiogram (Echo): This test uses sound waves to give a moving picture of the heart and valves.

 - Electrocardiogram (ECG): This test measures the electrical activity of the heart.